Pramipexole hydrochloride monohydrate

 When you must not take it

-Do not take Sifrol if you are allergic to:
+Do not take Sifrol if you have an allergy to:

 Some of the symptoms of an allergic reaction may include: